StanfordVL/cs225a-dist/README.md

 ## Post-Installation

-1. Inside bin, you will find visualizer, simulator, and hw0
+1. Inside bin, you will find visualizer, simulator, and controller.
+Run all of these using one of the following.
+The shell scripts set the controller gains, initialize starting joint position, and kick off the simulator, visualizer, and controller.
    ```
-   ./hw0 &
-   ./visualizer &
+   sh init_jaco.sh
+   sh init_mico.sh
    ```
-   Note this opens up the applications in the background, use "jobs" to see currently running jobs and "fg" or "bg" to foreground next job or background next job

-1.5 You can also run the script inside the bin folder "run_hw0.sh" to run hw0.
-Ctrl-c on the shell to quit.

-2. Read the source code of hw0 inside src/hw0/hw0.cpp and the URDF file src/RRPbot.urdf and src/world.urdf to understand what is happening inside the robot code and how the simple robot is described both kinematically and graphically.